Peter-Moller/host-info/README.md

 The certificate information is retrieved using [openssl](https://www.openssl.org/docs/man1.0.2/man1/) and the server info comes from the [HTTP header](https://en.wikipedia.org/wiki/List_of_HTTP_header_fields) and is retrieved with [curl --head](https://curl.haxx.se/docs/manpage.html).

+##Requirements
+You must have `curl` and `dig` on your system.
+In order for the certificate check to work, you must have a fairly modern version of `openssl`.
+This excludes OS X / macOS up until version 10.12.

 ## Usage

 You will get the most out of it with a URL.
 Simply copy it from a web browser and paste in the terminal!